 No, galvanic electrolysis is not for you

-- Type 1 diabetes (legs and arms) – This condition reduces circulation to the limbs and PEACH CLINICS will not undertake treatment on your legs or arms.
+- Type 1 diabetes (legs and arms) – This condition reduces circulation to the limbs and the galvanic electrolysis risk is too great for PEACH CLINICS to undertake treatment on your legs or arms.
 Galvanic electrolysis can be performed on other areas if monitored closely.